SDR4space/Examples/RX/DDC_whisper/README.md

 ### Testing

+**Note**: The FM decoder only works on NarrowBand FM transmissions.

+#### Walkie Talkie

 - Set your walkie-talkie to 435.050 MHz NFM, with very low power (the minimum).
 - Launch `DDC_MQTT_FM_whisper.js` script
 - After the baseline step (define noise floor by taking 20 measurements), send a short transmission by pressing the PTT.
 Check if you get recording files in /tmp.
 - If OK, go away from few meters to avoid saturation, press PTT then speak clearly.
 The best is to start with a short message containing numbers or letters in international code.
 Then continue with a short sentence.
 - Wait few seconds to get the result on screen.
 Decoding may take some time!

+#### Weather Station

+1. Find the weather station near you: https://www.weather.gov/nwr/station_search
+2. Note the frequency and configure it in your `settings.json`
+3. Adjust the `recorder_limit` variable in `settings.json` to tune how long you want to capture the weather station before decoding

 ## TODO

-- [x] publish decoded text to MQTT and then use your MQTT to Kibana to generate a word cloud
+- [x] publish decoded text to MQTT and then use your MQTT to Kibana to generate a word cloud.
+    - See [word cloud in Kibana](#word-cloud-in-kibana) section above for solution